vanilla/htmlawed/src/htmLawed/htmLawed_README.txt

   These default sets are used when '$config["schemes"]' is not set (see section:- #2.2).
 To over-ride the defaults, '$config["schemes"]' is defined as a string of semi-colon-separated sub-strings of type 'attribute: comma-separated schemes'.
 E.g., 'href: mailto, http, https; onclick: javascript; src: http, https'.
 For unspecified attributes, 'data', 'file', 'http', 'https' and 'javascript' are permitted.
 This can be changed by passing schemes for '*' in '$config["schemes"]'.
 E.g., 'href: mailto, http, https; *: https, https'.

-  '*' can be put in the list of schemes to permit all protocols.
+  '*' (asterisk) can be put in the list of schemes to permit all protocols.
 E.g., 'style: *; img: http, https' results in protocols not being checked in 'style' attribute values.
 However, in such cases, any relative-to-absolute URL conversion, or vice versa, (section:- #3.4.4) is not done.
+When an attribute is explicitly listed in '$config["schemes"]', then filtering is dictated by the setting for the attribute, with no effect of the setting for asterisk.
+That is, the set of attributes that asterisk refers to no longer includes the listed attribute.

   Thus, `to allow the xmpp scheme`, one can set '$config["schemes"]' as 'href: mailto, http, https; *: http, https, xmpp', or 'href: mailto, http, https, xmpp; *: http, https, xmpp', or '*: *', and so on.
 The consequence of each of these example values will be different (e.g., only the last two but not the first will allow 'xmpp' in 'href')

   As a side-note, one may find 'style: *' useful as URLs in 'style' attributes can be specified in a variety of ways, and the patterns that htmLawed uses to identify URLs may mistakenly identify non-URL text.

   '!' can be put in the list of schemes to disallow all protocols as well as `local` URLs.
-Thus, with 'href: http, style: !', '<a href="http://cnn.com" style="background-image: url('local.jpg');">CNN</a>' will become '<a href="http://cnn.com" style="background-image: url('denied:local.jpg');">CNN</a>'.
+Thus, with 'href: http, style: !', '<a href="http://cnn.com" style="background-image: url(local.jpg);">CNN</a>' will become '<a href="http://cnn.com" style="background-image: url(denied:local.jpg);">CNN</a>'

   *Note*: If URL-accepting attributes other than those listed above are being allowed, then the scheme will not be checked unless the attribute name contains the string 'src' (e.g., 'dynsrc') or starts with 'o' (e.g., 'onbeforecopy').